-The scientific journal “Financial Markets, Institutions and Risks” has its website where the necessary information about the journal is provided.
-It ensures and adheres all ethical and professional standards. (see below).
+The scientific journal “Financial Markets, Institutions and Risks” has a website that provides all necessary information about the journal according to ethical and professional standards.

 3. Peer-review process

 The journal “Financial Markets, Institutions and Risks” supports the double-blind peer review model.
 Manuscripts are reviewed by members of the Editorial Board (the list and detailed information about them are presented at the link), as well as External Reviewers (the list of which is also presented on the website at the link).

 Reviewers are selected based on their research interests which must align with the article’s theme.
 Referee reports are sent to the authors and contain the reviewers’ opinions on the acceptance/rejection/revision of the manuscript and recommendations to the authors.
 The journal’s website describes the review process and its stages, possible reasons for rejecting an article (Peer review process), and detailed explanations of the principles of reviewers’ work and recommendations for their actions in various cases (Guidelines for Reviewers).

 4. Journal ownership and management

 Sumy State University (Ukraine) and Academic Research and Publishing UG (i.
 G.) (Germany) are Co-Founders of “Financial Markets, Institutions and Risks Journal”.
 Academic Research and Publishing UG (i.
 G.) is a Publisher of “Financial Markets, Institutions and Risks Journal”.

 5. Governing body

 Journal editors, co-founders and the publisher cooperate and distribute duties and responsibilities in accordance with the publication policy of the journal.